-As part of my work through SoundOut, I provide technical assistance and training to districts that are interested in systematically engaging students in education policy-making.
-I have researched more than 40 years of involving students as school board members, and follow national trends carefully.
+As part of our work in SoundOut, we provide technical assistance and training to districts that are interested in systematically engaging students in education policy-making.
+We have researched more than 40 years of involving students as school board members, and follow national trends carefully.

 This article is a report and analysis focused on the growing interest in the practice of engaging students through boards of education, both at the state and local levels, across the U.S.

 Different Types of Involvement

 There are several types of practices that involve students with school boards.
 The lowest bar is simply and occasionally asking students what they think about school board policy-making issues.
 This can be a formal process mandated through policy, conducted through online surveys or in-person student forums.